Bitshifting/stone-backend/README.md

 ### `/stoneapi/message/post/:message/:lat/:lon/:username`
 ### `/:recipient`
 Posts a message.
 For now, the `username` doesn't actually have to match an extant user.
-Recipient is a username - if blank, this is a public message.
+Recipient is a username - if `public`, this is a public message.

 Returns a JSON like `{"success": true}`